siong1987/siong/README.md

 ## Development

 We can see changes on the website by starting the local server `bundle exec middleman server`.
-Since we have `bundle exec middleman-livereload` installed, changes will be automatically reflected without restarting the server.
+Since we have `middleman-livereload` installed, changes will be automatically reflected without restarting the server.

 ## Deployment